ythknn/csgo-advanced-drop/README.md

+UPDATE: Simplifed code, little tuned up and fixed the bugs.

 # CS:GO Advanced Drop
 Attempts to drop drops for the duration of the map.
 It sends the falling drops to the discord server in an advanced way.